OpenNTI/nti.docs.platform.enduser/userguide/Surveys_Polls_Self-Assessments.rst

 Surveys
 --------

-Within your lessons, a survey is indicated with the words "Survey."
-Click “Take” to begin a survey.
+Within your lessons, click “Take” to begin a survey.

    .. image:: images/surveylessons.png